 Modular Distance Learning

-A printed copy of modules will be sent to the houses of the students.
-In some areas, they will have to coordinate with their respective Barangay Centers where they could pick up the printed modules.
-If technology is present such as computers, tablet and smartphones, students could get a copy of module in a digital format such as CD, flash drive or PDF copies via email.
+A printed copy of the modules will be sent to the houses of the students.
+They will have to coordinate with their respective Barangay Centers to pick up the printed modules in some areas.
+If technology is present such as computers, tablets, and smartphones, students could get a copy of the module in a digital format such as a CD, flash drive, or PDF copies via email.

-Blended learning is basically a combination of online distance learning, modular distance learning or even with the use of TV/Radio based instruction.
+Blended learning is a combination of online distance learning, modular distance learning, or even with the use of TV/Radio based instruction.

-With blended learning option, there is Synchronous and Asynchronous learning models.
+With a blended learning option, there are Synchronous and Asynchronous learning models.

-Synchronous learning happens in real time.
-That is when students get to interact with their teachers using video conferencing tools such as Zoom and Google Meet.
+Synchronous learning happens in real-time.
+That is when students interact with their teachers using video conferencing tools such as Zoom and Google Meet.

 Even before the Coronavirus pandemic, homeschooling has been in existence for so many years already.
-Some parents prefer homeschooling so they could focus on their child and teach at them at their own pace at home.
+Some parents prefer homeschooling to focus on their children and teach them at their own pace at home.
 As a parent, you need to be at least a college graduate to be able to qualify.
-If not, you can hire a tutor who is at least a college graduate as well before you can enroll for a home school.
+If not, you can hire a tutor who is at least a college graduate before you can enroll in a home school.
 Modules will also be given to the parents by the school before homeschooling starts.

-With all these modalities, let it also be clear that teachers will be there to monitor the progress of the students by whatever means such chat messenger, phone calls, or video chat if students have some concerns – with the exception of home-schooling.
-To know more about these modalities, it is better that you contact the school for more information or on the approach that they are going to use.
+With all these modalities, let it also be clear that teachers will monitor the progress of the students by whatever means such as chat messenger, phone calls, or video chat if students have some concerns – except for homeschooling.
+To know more about these modalities, you should contact the school for more information or on the approach they will use.

-We also need to understand that there are still so many challenges that come along with these whether you are a teacher, student, a parent, guardian, administrator and so forth.
-This has never happened before and it’s not just the Philippines that is adapting to the new normal in Education.
+We also need to understand that there are still so many challenges that come with these, whether you are a teacher, student, parent, guardian, administrator, and so forth.
+This has never happened before, and it’s not just the Philippines that is adapting to the new normal in Education.
 But, let’s give it a chance and see how it goes.

-And let us not forget to wash our hands, wear our mask, and observe physical distancing.
+And let us not forget to wash our hands, wear our masks, and observe physical distancing.
 Stay safe!